Vae-Pesrine/RM2025_SENTRY/Readme.md

 rosrun mpc_tracking mpc_tracking_node
 ```

-## 1.Change the version of pcl to build the small_gicp_localization
+## 二.Change the version of pcl to build the small_gicp_localization

 I choose to compile from source code to change the version of pcl.